lilab-bcb/cumulus/docs/cellranger/general_steps.rst

 	Sometimes, users might want to perform demultiplexing locally and only run the count part on the cloud.
 This section describes how to only run the count part via ``cellranger_workflow``.

 	#.
 Copy your FASTQ files to the workspace using gsutil_ in your unix terminal.
+There are two cases:

+		- **Case 1**: All the FASTQ files are in one top-level folder.
+Then you can simply upload this folder to Cloud, and in your sample sheet, make sure **Sample** names are consistent with the filename prefix of their corresponding FASTQ files.
+		- **Case 2**: In the top-level folder, each sample has a dedicated subfolder containing its FASTQ files.
+In this case, you need to upload the whole top-level folder, and in your sample sheet, make sure **Sample** names and their corresponding subfolder names are identical.

-		You should upload folders of FASTQ files.
-The uploaded folder (for one flowcell) should contain one subfolder for each sample belong to the this flowcell. **In addition, the subfolder name and the sample name in your sample sheet MUST be the same.** Each subfolder contains FASTQ files for that sample.
-Please note that if your FASTQ file are downloaded from the Sequence Read Archive (SRA) from NCBI, you must rename your FASTQs to follow the bcl2fastq `file naming conventions`_.
+		Notice that if your FASTQ files are downloaded from the Sequence Read Archive (SRA) from NCBI, you must rename your FASTQs to follow the bcl2fastq `file naming conventions`_.

 		Example::